r-andy79/issue-tracker-project/README.md

 5. Apply the migrations using `python manage.py migrate` command
 6. Create a superuser using `python manage.py createsuperuser` command and provide the details as required
 7. Run the project locally by typing `python manage.py runserver`

+**In order for Stripe payments to work on your local machine you need to register at stripe.com and obtain API test secret key and set it as TRACKER_STRIPE_API_KEY in your system environment variables**

 ## Deployment